-On January 1, 2014, the Fundamentals of Engineering (FE) Examination was transitioned to a Computer Based Testing (CBT) format.
+The Fundamentals of Engineering (FE) Examination is offered in a Computer Based Testing (CBT) format.
 Four testing windows are available to examinees: January & February; April & May; July & August; October & November.
-The examination will not be offered in March, June, September or December.
+The examination is not offered in March, June, September or December.

 PURSUANT TO STATUTE 327.241 RSMO; IN ORDER TO QUALIFY TO TAKE THE FE EXAMINATION AND BE ENROLLED AS AN ENGINEER INTERN IN THE STATE OF MISSOURI, YOU MUST MEET ONE OF THE FOLLOWING EDUCATION REQUIREMENTS:

 - Graduate of and hold an ABET accredited degree in engineering from an accredited school of engineering;

 - Enrolled in final year of study (senior status) in an accredited school of engineering and anticipate the award of an ABET accredited Bachelor of Science degree in engineering;

 - Graduate of a foreign school of engineering, the degree has been evaluated by NCEES Credentials Evaluation Services and was found to meet the NCEES Engineering Education Standard.